Diltiazem and Grapefruit: Can You Take Them Together?

 What happens when you take diltiazem with grapefruit?

-Diltiazem is a non-dihydropyridine calcium channel blocker used for high blood pressure, angina, and rate control in atrial fibrillation.
-It is primarily metabolized by the cytochrome P450 enzyme CYP3A4 in the liver and the lining of the small intestine.
-Grapefruit and grapefruit juice contain furanocoumarins, especially bergamottin and 6,7-dihydroxybergamottin, that bind to intestinal CYP3A4 and inactivate it for roughly 24 to 72 hours.
-With less first-pass metabolism in the gut, more diltiazem reaches the bloodstream.
+Diltiazem is a non-dihydropyridine calcium channel blocker used for high blood pressure, angina, and heart-rate control in atrial fibrillation.
+It depends heavily on the enzyme CYP3A4 for breakdown, both in the liver and in the lining of the small intestine.
+Grapefruit interferes with the intestinal part of that process, and the result is a modest but unpredictable rise in how much diltiazem reaches the bloodstream.

 Why is this important?